-Letter of Wishes: A written summary of goals and objectives for a family trust.
-It can also be known as a 'Note for Guidance for Trustees' or a 'Memorandum of Wishes'.
+Letter of wishes: A written summary of goals and objectives for a family trust.
+It can also be known as a 'note for guidance for trustees' or a 'memorandum of wishes'.

-Power of Attorney: A document which states who may sign documents or make decisions on your behalf.
+Power of attorney: A document that states who may sign documents or make decisions on your behalf.
 A simple power of attorney is cancelled if you are no longer mentally competent but an Enduring Power of Attorney (EPA) remains in force even if you become mentally incapacitated.

-Primary discretionary beneficiary:

-Beneficiary given priority ahead of the other beneficiaries.
+Primary discretionary beneficiary: Beneficiary given priority ahead of the other beneficiaries.
 Since the law normally expects all beneficiaries to be treated in an even-handed manner, it's usually wise for the trust deed to make it clear who are to be the main beneficiaries, for example, the settlors during their lifetimes and then their children.

-Protector: A person whose approval is required to specified trustee decisions.
-A protector is appointed by the settlor and is usually the person who has the power to appoint or remove trustees and beneficiaries.
+Protector: A person appointed by the settlor and usually the person who has the power to appoint or remove trustees and beneficiaries.
+Protectors can be given other powers such as approval of distributions.